|

 were suffering severely from exhaustion.
 Crew members of the destroyer were forced to climb down into the lifeboats

 and pass a line around each survivor as they did not have sufficient energy to scramble up the nets provided.
+Of the 90 children who had ventured overseas on that trip under the

 official evacuation scheme only 7 survived.